adityachugh02/fetchbot/README.md

 Once the OS is loaded onto the SD card, connect a display, mouse and a keyboard to the Raspberry Pi.
 Start by configuring the basic preferences according to your region.

-After the configuration is complete, open a new terminal windows and enter:
+After the configuration is complete, open a new terminal window and enter:
 > sudo raspi-config
 ### Enable Legacy Camera
 Enable legacy camera in **Interface Options>Legacy Camera**.